ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 Locate the `hosts` file on your computer.
 On Windows, you'll find it in **C:\Windows\System32\drivers\etc**.

-Open the `hosts` file using Notepad or another plain text editor (you may need administrator rights to make changes), and insert a line for each domain you wish to test, that includes the domain and the CNAME Value from DDoSX; for example:
+Open the `hosts` file using Notepad or another plain text editor (you may need administrator rights to make changes), and insert a line for each domain you wish to test, that includes the domain and the CNAME Value from DDoSX<sup>®</sup>; for example:

  ```
 64cf9871a5b0ca045an96udtf9a63687c180f47df6.user.ddosx.com mydomain.co.uk